handshake-org/hs-names/README.md

 - `cpa` - A new gTLD added on ICANN's system.
 - `gay` - A new gTLD added on ICANN's system.
 - `xn--qxa6a` - iccTLD for .eu in Greek.
+- `llp` - A new gTLD added on ICANN's system.

 Names which were removed _after_ the final snapshot: